voxel51/fiftyone/docs/index.rst

 .. rubric:: Adding optimal samples to your dataset

 While a model is training, it will learn to understand attributes of certain samples faster than others.
-The natural question arises: "what types of data should I add to my training dataset to provide the largest incremental improvement to the performance of my model?"
-FiftyOne provides methods that automatically measure how easy or diffiult it is for your model to understand the samples in  your dataset.
+The natural question arises: *what types of data should I add to my training dataset to provide the largest incremental improvement to the performance of my model?* FiftyOne provides methods that automatically measure how easy or diffiult it is for your model to understand the samples in  your dataset.
 These insights can be leveraged to mine hard samples from your data lake, a tried and true measure of mature machine